bbrownekianda/docs/getting-started/plan_process.md

 Interaction considers how users will use the process and what series of events might happen to create different desired outputs.
 Decide on the sequence of events and what **rules** can be applied to create a trigger for the next event.

-In the Training Request process, we'll introduce **Submit** buttons to trigger actions, and a **Rule** so that the form will appear differently based on different inputs.
+In the Training Request process, we'll introduce **Submit** buttons to trigger actions, and a **Rule** so that the form will appear differently based on different user inputs.

 | 1) Training Request Form |                                                      |                                     |
 | ------------------------ | ---------------------------------------------------- | ----------------------------------- |